The Eureka Mignon Specialita is one of the most successful espresso grinders to emerge in the last couple of years.

 Most old-school espresso grinders retain quite a bit of coffee every time you grind.
 To mitigate that issue, it’s common to purge a few grams every time you touch the settings or some time has passed.

-The Specialita has a rather low retention/exchange, so you don’t necessarily have to purge.
+The Specialita has a relatively low retention/exchange, so you don’t necessarily have to purge.
 In my test, exchange has been around 1 gram.

 It’s relatively easy to get down to almost zero retention by modding the grinder.

-In the online coffee communities, there has been a bunch of interesting single-doser mods around the Mignon.
+In the online coffee communities, there have been many interesting single-doser mods around the Mignon.

 Some people have made a single dosing funnel by cutting a bit of plastic pipe, and there are also 3D printing designs.